Graduation Rate Overview

-|In eight of the nine years Rice has been a member of Conference USA, Owls' student-athletes have captured the conference's Institutional Excellence Award.
-This award is given to the C-USA school with the highest grade point average during the current academic year for all student-athletes in conference sponsored sports.|
+|In eight of the ten years Rice has been a member of Conference USA, our student-athletes have captured the conference's Institutional Excellence Award.
+This award is given to the C-USA school with the highest grade point average during the current academic year for all student-athletes in conference-sponsored sports.|

 Bray and Sass Award Winners - Photo Gallery

 2010 Bray, Sass, and Scholar Athlete Award Winners Photo Gallery

 2011 Bray, Sass, and Scholar Athlete Award Winners Photo Gallery